gregwhitaker/airwolf/README.md

 1. Start the emulator and load the ROM.
 2. Copy and paste the program onto the Apple II command prompt and press enter.
 3. Type `RUN` at the command prompt to start the program.

+## Credit
+This is an adaptation of a [gist](https://gist.github.com/jgrahamc/926a7854c2668f20edb58fe62ac3f99f) provided by @jgrahamc